RezaTaheri01/telegram-store-bot/README.md

 # Telegram Bot with Django Integration

-This bot is a Python-based Telegram bot integrated with a Django backend for database management, payment handling, product selling, and dynamic interaction features.
+This bot is a Python-based Telegram bot integrated with a Django backend for database management, payment handling, digital product selling, and dynamic interaction features.

 ---